Nlcke/gouter/README.md

 - `goTo(name, params, stack, index)` to navigate to some state (same as `go(state)`)
 - `goBack()` to navigate back (same as `go(null)`)
 - `replace(replacer)` to replace some inner states of root state
-- `go(...statesOrNulls)` for advanced use cases like navigate back twice and then go to some state etc.
+- `batch(() => {...})` to chain navigation actions without intermediate listeners' executions

-The navigation is just a change of current root state via `setRootState` or other methods like `go`, `goTo`, `goBack` and `replace` which call `setRootState` anyway.
-After that change gouter calculates new state using builders defined by `setBuilders` method if option `disableBuilders` is not enabled.
-Then compares states by `getAreStatesEqual` and if they are not equal it calls previously attached listeners via `listen` to notify them about changes.
+The navigation is just a change of current root state via `setRootState` or other methods like `goTo`, `goBack` and `replace` which call `setRootState` anyway.
+After that change gouter calculates new state using builders defined by `builder` fields if option `disableBuilders` is not enabled.
+In the end it calls previously attached listeners via `listen` to notify them about changes.